 Employees who find themselves without workers’ comp benefits can file an Application for Mediation or Hearing.
 This starts a formal process where a magistrate will decide if benefits should be paid.
 We recommend hiring a lawyer to help with this process.

-Can you sue workers’ comp for negligence in Michigan?
-No, you can’t sue workers’ comp for negligence but you can file a lawsuit against the employer if they are uninsured.
-Employers lose the protection of the exclusive remedy provision when they don’t have workers’ comp insurance and can be sued for their negligence.
+Though you can’t sue workers’ comp for negligence in Michigan, you can file a lawsuit against the employer if they are uninsured.
+Employers lose the protection of the exclusive remedy provision when they don’t have workers’ comp insurance and then can be sued for their negligence.
 It does not matter if they actually pay benefits as required by law.

 Michigan law permits a liability action if an employer does not have required workers’ compensation coverage.
 An employee must show that his employer was negligent.
 Lookout out for situations where safety guards were removed from machines, ladders or tools were defective, safety training was not provided.
 This opens the door for pain and suffering damages.